-Now synchronize by writing to shared memory and then reading from it, and repeat indefinitely.
-This sampling scheme does not converge for all $\m{\Sigma}$ \cite{bertsekas89}.
-In particular, it can diverge if the precision matrix $\m{\Sigma}^{-1}$ is not diagonally dominant.
-Furthermore, even when it does converge, the sample covariance matrix of the output can be incorrect.
-We call this algorithm \textit{Jacobi sampling}, because the mean vector at each update is an iteration of the Jacobi algorithm for solving linear systems \cite{saad03} -- for the corresponding linear system, diagonal dominance suffices to ensure stability of the iterations.
+Consider the following sampler with workers $(w_1, .., w_m)$, each of which updates one coordinate.
+Initialize arbitrary starting values and perform the following updates. \1[(1)] Each $w_i$: update $x_{ii} \given \v{x}_{i,-i}$ in parallel. \2 Each $w_i$: broadcast $x_{ii}$ to all other workers. \0 Here, no Metropolis-Hastings step is performed and all transmitted updates are accepted. \textcite{johnson13} has shown that this sampling scheme does not converge for all $\m\Sigma$: it can diverge if the precision matrix $\m\Sigma^{-1}$ is not diagonally dominant.
+In cases where it does converge, it's also possible for the algorithm to converge to the wrong target distribution.
+We call this algorithm \emph{Jacobi sampling}, because the mean vector at each update is an iteration of the Jacobi algorithm for solving linear systems \cite{saad03} -- for the corresponding linear system, diagonal dominance suffices to ensure stability of the iterations.